ed1-ble/js-transpiler-in-c/README.md

-# Simple calulator language transpiler to JavaScript
+# Simple calculator language transpiler to JavaScript

 Written in C, originally going to be transpiled to C, but I gave up on this halfway because of school stuff piling up.